Getting clear information on cross-systems issues is challenging. Get answers and helpful resources to help you better navigate multiple systems.

 You may be worried about where you are going to live and how you are going to support yourself, among other things.
 There may be things you are not thinking about, but should be.
 This section to be better prepared for this next phase of your life.

+This is a FREE event, refreshments will be served.
 The theme this year is "Partnering for Help and Hope,” the celebration event is being held in the Huxley Auditorium of the NYS State Museum from 2:30-4:30 PM, registration begins at 2:00 PM.
-A Save the Date flyer will be out soon.
-Pre-registration is strongly encouraged, please go to: Register.WGioS.2017.Location: Huxley Auditorium of the NYS Museum

 The health care landscape is changing rapidly in 2017.
 As Congress sets out to repeal and replace the Affordable Care Act, the implications for health care across the country and here in New York State could be profound.